anothertechs/anothertechs/src/blogs/programming/python/python-data-structure-cheat-sheet-2021/index.md

 So a key-value pair is precisely that.
 Moreover, Dictionaries are used to hold this structure in Python.

+**Pros:**

+1. Fast lookup: Dictionaries provide fast lookup times for accessing data, as data is accessed using keys rather than index positions.

+2. Easy to update: Dictionaries are mutable, meaning you can add, modify, or delete key-value pairs as needed.

+3. Versatile data types: Dictionaries can store a variety of data types as keys and values, such as strings, integers, lists, or even other dictionaries.

+4. No duplicate keys: Dictionaries do not allow duplicate keys, ensuring that each key is unique and allowing for easy retrieval of values.

+5. Built-in methods: Python provides many built-in methods for working with dictionaries, such as sorting, merging, or iterating over key-value pairs.

+**Cons:**

+1. Not ordered: Dictionaries are not ordered, meaning that key-value pairs are not stored in any particular order.
+If you need to maintain order, you will need to use other data structures like lists.

+2. Time complexity for some operations: Some operations on a Python dictionary, such as searching for a key, can have a time complexity of O(n).
+This means that for very large dictionaries, these operations can be slow.

+3. Memory usage: Dictionaries can use a significant amount of memory, especially if they contain a large number of key-value pairs.

+4. Not suitable for certain operations: Dictionaries are not suitable for certain types of operations, such as iterating over values in a specific order, or performing mathematical operations on values.

 #### Creating a Dictionary